nvda-es/devguides_translation/original_docs/w10addoninternals.md

 Build 18305 and later brought another design change to this panel.
 In addition to selecting emojis, it also hosts two new grand categories named kaomoji ("face characters" in Japanese) and symbols.
 When one presses Tab, one will eventually reach category list with three items: emoji, kaomoji, and symbols.
 Just like selecting emoji categories, pressing Enter will switch the panel among these modes.

-Build 18963 renamed Modern Keyboard to Text Input Host, along wth bringing refined version of Input Method Editor (IME) for certain languages.
+Build 18963 renamed Modern Keyboard to Text Input Host, along with bringing refined version of Input Method Editor (IME) for certain languages.
 For languages such as Japanese, the modern IME hosted by Text Input Host is used.

 When this panel opens, a menu open event is fired by the emoji panel (File Explorer in build 18305 and later), an event NVDA does not detect for performance reasons.
 As items are selected, an item selected event is fired, to which NVDA responds by walking the panel in a tree-like fashion in order to locate the item selected.
 The actual announcement of emoji characters depends on synthesizers; currently, recent SAPI5 and OneCore (aka SAPI Mobile) voices and Espeak nG ships with definitions of emoji characters, expanded to cover other synthesizers in NVDA 2018.4